-My goal with this website was simply to create a genuine space on the open web, to share some memories and to archive what I’ve learned over the years.
-At the time I started it, I was tired of never being able to find any decent, long-form reading material related to vintage R/C. Some will insist that hasn’t changed, even since this website began 🙂
+My goal with this website was simply to create a genuine space on the open web, to share some memories and to archive what I’ve learned about R/C models over the years.
+At the time I started it, I was tired of not being able to find much in the way of quality, long-form reading material related to vintage R/C. Many will insist that hasn’t changed (!) even since this website began 🙂

 Nevertheless, I hope this site offers you something interesting to read.
 And perhaps you’ll continue to stop by from time to time and find something new.